 It’s a Chevy conversion van, which means it already had beautiful wood paneling, built-in cupboards, and a reclining back bench seat.
 What I’ve done so far is take out the two middle bucket seats and put in two storage ottomans from TJ Maxx.
 Those ottomans extend our bed far enough for now that it can fit two adults.
 Later, we’d like to make a platform bed with storage beneath that still can transform back into a bench seat.

-My other goals are to put in a 12 volt refrigerator, battery and solar panel.
+My other goals are to put in a 12 volt refrigerator and a campervan solar electrical system.

 Did you build the interior yourself, or did you buy it pre-built?
 If you bought it Pre-built, what touches have you added to it to really make it “your own”?